-Orlando is a great spot for thrill seekers because it’s home to seven theme parks.
+Orlando is a great spot for thrill-seekers because it’s home to seven theme parks.
 You’ve got four parks at Walt Disney World, plus SeaWorld Orlando, Universal Studios Florida, and Islands of Adventure.

 What are the ten best thrill rides in Orlando?
 Here’s a list:

 1) Harry Potter and the Forbidden Journey (Islands of Adventure): This ride takes the number one spot because it’s so unique.
 It’s not a roller coaster, but rather a hybrid dark ride/simulator that uses a Kuka robot arm as its base.
-This gives it the ability to move riders wildly as they pass through animatronic and movie scenes in and around Hogwarts Castle.
+This gives it the ability to move riders wildly as they pass through animatronics and movie scenes in and around Hogwarts Castle.

 2) Expedition Everest (Disney’s Animal Kingdom): This roller coaster offers some unique thrills in two ways.
 First, it has a dark ride section in which you encounter the legendary Yeti.
-Second, it disorients you by sending you unexpectedly backwards.
+Second, it disorients you by sending you unexpectedly backward.

 3) Manta (SeaWorld Orlando): Manta is a “flying” roller coaster with ride vehicles that tilt you face down as you glide along the track.
 Combine this unique position with amazing G-forces in the first pretzel loop and you’ve got the perfect recipe for thrills.